sakurawald/sakurawald.github.io/source/_posts/comparing-emacs-and-idea-in-java-development-environment.md

 4. Has gradle project support, and it can integrate with lombok via adding a vmargs for jdtls server.

 The weakness:
 1. Emacs is single-threaded, the async IO performance is poor.
 This is noticable while sending a lsp completion request.
-(Can be solved by `lsp-bridge` package)
+(Solution: use `lsp-bridge` package.)
 2. Emacs is usable for pure Java development environment, for a specific framework project, like Minecraft Mod Development, still lacking the framework-supporting package.
 It's usable, but not sweet like Jetbrains Idea.
-(You have to bear the manual in mind, and face the compiler directly.)
+(Solution: write it yourself man!)
 3. Some sweet features is missing, like grep a text over all 3rd jar files in building environment.
 The workaround is to download a copy of sources of your 3rd files.
-(Or using something like `lsp-treemacs` to list symbols in workspace, and dig more in the lsp protocol.)
+(Solution: use `lsp-treemacs` pakcage and write the other functions based on lsp protocol.)
 4. Better indexing for symbols in 3rd libraries.
 The de-compiler failed to de-compile some class files, causing the goto-reference failed.
-(Can be solved by not using the default `fernflower` decompiler.)
+(Solution: use `cfr` de-compiler instead of the default `fernflower` compiler.)

 ## Conclusion
 Emacs wins for context-switching, text editing experience.